lindersi/SwissthermScraper/README.md

 Only fits my configuration due to unidentifiable DOM elements (but is easily changeable).

-Created with very little coding knowledge.
+Created with little coding knowledge.
 Hints for improvement are highly appreciated.

+Where data is scraped from:
 ![grafik](https://user-images.githubusercontent.com/76875781/147733333-31de635b-6b2e-4d15-adb4-5873575ca2ed.png)

 Prerequisites: